ktopcuoglu/gitlab-dbt-analytics/transform/snowflake-dbt/models/marts/arr/mart_arr.md

 This report combines ARR snapshot data from February 2020 forward with ARR live data from Jane 2020 backwards.
 The FP&A view of the data requires an 8th calendar day snapshot for each arr_month.
 The FP&A view also requires excluding JiHu accounts.
 The report combines data in mart_arr with data in mart_arr_snapshot_bottom_up.

 {% enddocs %}

+{% docs rpt_retention_8_day_snapshot_exclude_jihu %}

+This report combines ARR snapshot data from February 2020 forward with ARR live data from Jane 2020 backwards.
+The FP&A view of the data requires an 8th calendar day snapshot for each arr_month.
+The FP&A view also requires excluding JiHu accounts.
+The report combines data in mart_arr with data in mart_arr_snapshot_bottom_up and then applies the standard retention logic to generate the report.

+{% enddocs %}